Published on 2024-02-29

-This article was discussed on Hacker News, Lobster.rs and Reddit.
-I’ve got great suggestions from the comments, see the addendum at the end!
+Discussions: Hacker News, Lobster.rs, /r/programming.
+I've got great suggestions from the comments, see the addendum at the end!

 You were minding your own business, and out of nowhere something fell on your lap.
 Maybe you started a new job, or perhaps changed teams, or someone experienced just left.